cawleyflower/testDocs/content/CumulusLinux/Layer_1_and_Switch_Ports/Interface_Configuration_and_Management/Switch_Port_Attributes.md

 These ports appear as disabled in the `/etc/cumulus/ports.conf` file.

-### Unsupported Interfaces on the Dell S5248F Switch
+### 200G Interfaces on the Dell S5248F Switch

-On the Dell S5248F switch, the 2x 200G QSFP-DD interfaces numbered 49
-and 51 are not currently supported.
+On the Dell S5248F switch, the 2x200G QSFP-DD interfaces labeled 49/50 and 51/52 are not supported natively at 200G speeds.
+The interfaces are supported with 100G cables; however, you can only use one 100G cable from each QSFP-DD port.
+The upper QSFP-DD port is named swp49 and the lower QSFP-DD port is named swp52.

 ### ethtool Shows Incorrect Port Speed on 100G Mellanox Switches